 Frequently asked questions

 We seek to operate with transparency and ethics when it comes to our use of Palm Oil.
-We are proud to be 100% certified by RSPO (The Roundtable on Sustainable Palm Oil) and buy only from a segregated supply chain.
-If you would like to know more about our supply and use of sustainable palm fruit oil, read on......
+At a time when just 19% of the world's total palm oil production is classified as sustainable (Source: RSPO), we are proud to be 100% certified by RSPO (The Roundtable on Sustainable Palm Oil) and buy only from a segregated supply chain for Nairn's branded products.

 Q. How is sustainable palm fruit oil different?

-Here at Nairn’s, we are very aware of the environmental issues surrounding the production of palm oil and therefore work with the with RSPO (Roundtable for Sustainable Palm Oil) to ensure ALL the palm fruit oil we buy is sustainably sourced.
+Here at Nairn’s, we are very aware of the environmental issues surrounding the production of palm oil and therefore work with the with RSPO (Roundtable for Sustainable Palm Oil) to ensure ALL the palm fruit oil we use in Nairn's branded products is sustainably sourced.
 This means the palm oil we use is made in such a way that you can be confident production is sustainable, and produced without causing harm to the environment or to society.
+If you have any general sustainable palm oil enquiries, you can contact the RSPO directly on askRSPO@rspo.org or visit their social media channels.

 The RSPO complete strict audits and checks to ensure that producers comply with their criteria for sustainably sourced palm oil and that orangutans and other wildlife are not at threat.
 Such criteria include measures to protect soil fertility, waste disposal, water management, support of local communities and crucially that new plantations have not replaced primary forest or high conservation grade areas.

 Other conservation bodies such as the World Wildlife Fund also support the use of palm oil that is sourced responsibly.
 With palm oil the most commonly used vegetable oil in the world, they talk about how the “WWF envisions a global marketplace based on socially acceptable and environment-friendly production and sourcing of palm oil.
 We aim to encourage increased demand for, and use of, goods produced using such practices”.
-A link to a helpful section on palm oil can be viewed here https://www.worldwildlife.org/pages/which-everyday-products-contain-palm-oil
+A link to a helpful section on the WWF website detailing key things you should know about Palm Oil can be accessed here.

 Q. Can you prove you ONLY use sustainable palm oil?

-Yes. we only use fully sustainable palm fruit oil, 100% certified by the Roundtable on Sustainable Palm Oil (RSPO).
+Yes.
+We only use fully sustainable palm fruit oil in Nairn's branded products - 100% certified by the Roundtable on Sustainable Palm Oil (RSPO).
 This RSPO website shows you that we have to prove to an external auditor that we have purchased enough sustainable palm fruit oil to make all the stock that we sell where we state the use of sustainable palm.

-We also have to prove that we keep it separate in our storage areas and that all recipes are correct as well as checking that our suppliers are certified with RSPO every week.
-Our certificate was renewed recently with no non-conformances.
+We also have to prove that we keep it separate in our storage areas and that all recipes are correct as well as regularly checking that our suppliers are certified with RSPO.
+Our certificate is reviewed and renewed by RSPO annually.

 You’ll see on the RSPO website here the difference between the different grades of certification.
-At Nairn’s we use palm fat which meets the standard for the segregation model, so we can be absolutely sure that the palm fat we buy has always been kept separate from non-certified palm products.
+In Nairn's branded products, we use palm fat which meets the standard for the segregation model, so we can be absolutely sure that the palm fat we buy has always been kept separate from non-certified palm products.

 Q. What is a segregated supply chain and why is it important?